legoktm/fab/README.rst

 License
 -------
-(C) 2014, 2018 Kunal Mehta, under the GPL v3 or later.
+Copyright 2014, 2018 Kunal Mehta, under the GPL v3 or later.
 See COPYING for more details.